 The team also reviews every step of the client’s funnel, whether they’re building it or not.
 They want the funnel to be fully optimized so it will convert, once they’re driving traffic to it.
 That includes images and copy on opt-in and sales pages, lead magnets, emails, videos, and any other assets in a client’s funnel.

 The goal is to test everything to see what works, fix what doesn’t and make the entire funnel work holistically so the clients get the best results.

-And, of course, our digital marketing agency uses FunnelDash to manage their clients’ campaigns and report to them on a weekly and monthly basis.
+And, of course, our agency uses FunnelDash to manage their clients’ campaigns and report to them on a weekly and monthly basis.

 FunnelDash cuts down drastically on the amount of time you spend searching for data inside your Facebook ads account, poring over spreadsheets and creating pivot tables, all so you can find the information you need to manage and scale your clients’ campaigns.

 Our customizable dashboards take the metrics that matter to your clients’ campaigns from their Facebook ads accounts and present them in an easy-to-understand format, so you can find the data you’re looking for and see what’s working, and what’s not, much faster.